 Most of the evidence from research contradicts the concerns raised about the social and emotional effects of acceleration (Moltzen, 2000; Vialle, Ashton, Carlon, & Rankin, 2001).
 New Zealand research conducted by Janna Wardman (2009, 2010) found that although secondary learners who had been accelerated for a full year encountered some short-term challenges in social and emotional adjustment, the long-term outcomes were largely beneficial.
 Townsend (2004) found that when acceleration is designed and monitored carefully, it enhances learning for gifted learners and ‘raises their motivation and enjoyment of school and life in general’ (p.
 296).

 Recent work by Wardman (2015) suggests that teachers’ earlier reservations may have weakened.
 In a survey of more than 400 high school teachers, she found a high level of willingness to utilise full-year acceleration for gifted learners.
-The abstract of Crawford’s (2016) doctoral research on acceleration and gifted girls noted, ‘Almost all schools provided one or more forms of acceleration.
+Crawford’s (2016) doctoral research on acceleration and gifted girls noted, ‘Almost all schools provided one or more forms of acceleration.
 They designed and evaluated academic provisions with an emphasis on personalised learning within an accelerative and enriched curriculum’.